hackclub/hackclub/workshops/login_auth/README.md

 ![API keys](https://cloud-nsps2klza.vercel.app/9.png)

-After that you need to add existing users so that they can login and for that you need to enable **Email/Password** authentication in your project's Authentication section, for that you need to click on tab `Authentication` on the top left `Develop` section.
+After that you need to add existing users, So that they can login and for that you need to enable **Email/Password** authentication in your project's Authentication section, for that you need to click on tab `Authentication` on the top left `Develop` section.

 ![Authentication page](https://cloud-pnq6xn3gp.vercel.app/10.png)